randyhoffner/FSND-Proj-4/README.md

 This project uses PostgreSQL and Python to store and report the results of a Swiss-style tournament, and Python to test the functionality of these methods.
 A Swiss-style tournament is one in which no players are eliminated after each round.
 Rather, each subsequent round pairs players who are equal or nearly equal in number of wins.

 ## Repository Contents
 Download or clone the git repository project to the host machine, and place the resultant "FSND-Proj-4-master" folder in the home directory.
-The folder contains four files:  tournament.sql, tournament.py, tournament_test.py, and Vagrantfile, which sets up and provisions the virtual machine to run the project.
+The folder contains five files:  tournament.sql; tournament.py; tournament_test.py; and also Vagrantfile and pg_config.sh, which set up and provision the virtual machine to run the project.
 In order to assure a consistent environment and an identical experience across all computer platforms, the project is run using Linux Ubuntu running in a virtual machine.

 The virtual machine requires VirtualBox and Vagrant to be downloaded and installed on the host computer.
 After installing VirtualBox and Vagrant, you are ready to run the project.